-What do Mechanics Look for When Performing a Vehicle Inspection?
+What do Auto Body Shops Look for When Performing a Vehicle Inspection?

 One of the big pains in the neck about owning a car is having to re-register each and every year (depending on your state, you’ll renew either annually or biennially through the state’s Registry of Motor Vehicles).
 A big part of that is taking your car in for a mandatory vehicle inspection.
 Although not required in every state, it’s important.
-Its purpose isn’t just another hoop to jump through.
-It’s intended to be a way for the DMV to ensure that your car is safe to be on the road.
+Its a way for the DMV to make sure you can drive your car safely on the road.

-Look for cracks, chips, and loose seals since these are considered safety hazards.
+Keep an eye out for any cracks or loose seals, these are serious safety hazards.
 There are a lot of shops that offer free rock-chip repair, so if you’ve got a crack or a chip, be sure to get it fixed ahead of time.
 This way, you won’t have to waste time failing your inspection, then retaking it.

 Condition of Your Tires

 We’re not just talking about your headlights here, either.
-A safety inspection checks to make sure that all of your car’s lights are in good working order.
+Your lights should be working perfectly in order to pass a safety inspection.
 Beyond headlights, this also includes your high beams, emergency flashers (front and back), turn signals (front and back), sidelights, brake lights, and backup lights.

 Steering and Alignment

-An auto mechanic will inspect all components of your car’s steering system.
+A mechanic will check your car’s steering system.
 If anything’s found to be loose or failing, they’ll let you know what specifically needs to be fixed to pass muster.
-If your car’s alignment is slightly off, it might be overlooked.
-But more serious alignment issues are going to have to be fixed to pass a vehicle inspection.
+If there is a slight misalignment of your car, you might pass the inspection.
+But if its a serious misalignment you have to fix it before.